LazyDuchess/BRC-WallPlant/README.md

 # BRC-WallPlant
 BepInEx plugin that adds a Wall Plant trick to Bomb Rush Cyberfunk.
 To trigger it, air into a wall and press the jump button as you hit the wall.
+Works on foot and with all move styles.

 ![wallplant](https://github.com/LazyDuchess/BRC-WallPlant/assets/42678262/1b259137-48fc-44de-8095-c8bd72e8d64b)